MattTriano/fbi_cde_data/README.md

 The NIBRS API is documented [here](https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/docApi).

 To download data from the FBI CDE API, you need an API key.
-You can get one for free by entering your name and email into this [request form](https://api.data.gov/signup/) and then you'll immediately receive an API key.
-This project expects this key to either be in an environment variable named `CDE_API_KEY` or in a `.env` file with key-name `CDE_API_KEY`.
+The process for getting one takes about a minute and is described above in the **Setup** section.

 ## NIBRS Master Extracts